iuux/adrx-quicknotes/README.md

 - Keying `Enter` when focused on a category will select that category.
 - Keying `Enter` when focused on the *New Category Name* input field will attempt to create that category.

+### Renaming a category

+- A category can't be named *Unspecified*, ignoring letter case.
+- A category can't be named the same as another category.
+- A category name must contain non-whitespace characters.
+- A category cannot be renamed to the same name as itself.
+Different letter casing is permitted.
+- If the category ID in the URL isn't found (e.g. `#/category/edit/2`), the console displays an error, such as `ERROR: Category not found (id: 2)`.

-### Deleting a note or category
+### Deleting a category

-- Attemping to delete a note or category will activate a dialog to confirm the action.
+- Attemping to delete a category will activate a dialog to confirm the action.